hamb0n-3/ora_enum/README.md

   - **Direct Query Mode**: Executes a single SQL query for targeted data gathering.
   - **Interactive SQL Shell**: Drops into a fully interactive SQL client for a specific database connection, perfect for manual exploration.
 - **Flexible Credential & Target Handling**: Provide credentials and DSNs individually, as comma-separated lists, or from files.
 This makes managing large-scale operations simple and scriptable.
+- **LOB/BLOB Handling**: Can query and dump the contents of Large Object (LOB) columns (both BLOB and CLOB) to files, or display their size in-line.
 - **Privileged Connection Support**: Use the `--as-sysdba` flag to connect with `SYSDBA` privileges, essential for querying internal `SYS` objects and performing administrative enumeration.
 - **Smart Scoping**: Automatically uses the best available data dictionary views (`DBA_`, `ALL_`, `USER_`) based on the current user's permissions.
 This ensures that enumeration categories like `dblinks` and `sensitive` return the maximum possible data.
 - **Context-Aware Sensitive Data Hunting**: When searching source code (`-k sensitive`), the tool automatically provides the 3 lines before and after a keyword match, giving you immediate context for analysis.